TurbulentCupcake/percent-challenge/README.md

 3. The app will accept product codes in lower case

 ###Notes
+1. Product prices are defined statically in the `application.yml`
-1. This application uses [Zerocode](https://github.com/authorjapps/zerocode) for the purposes of integration testing.
+2. This application uses [Zerocode](https://github.com/authorjapps/zerocode) for the purposes of integration testing.
 Zerocode allows developers to define .json files that represent test requests that are sent to the application and enables verification of the subsequent response.
 These .json files can be viewed under `src/test/resources/integration_tests`.
 Each of them